-Section 21 no-fault eviction is abolished from 1 May 2026 under the Renters' Rights Act 2025.
-But Parliament included transitional rules (Schedule 6) specifically for landlords who have already served valid notices before that date.
-This article explains exactly which notices survive, what you need to do, and what happens if you miss the July deadline.
+Section 21 no-fault eviction was abolished on 1 May 2026 under the Renters' Rights Act 2025.
+Parliament included transitional rules (Schedule 6) for landlords who had already served valid notices before that date.
+This article explains which notices survived, what the court process looks like for claims already filed, and what your options are if you missed the July deadline.

 The Short Answer